redashu/poc/spark/spark-operations/README.md

 <img src="wide.png">

+## A generic list of  methods in transformation

+Narrow Transformations:

+map(func): Applies a function to each element in the RDD and returns a new RDD with the results. filter(func): Applies a predicate function to each element in the RDD and returns a new RDD containing only the elements that satisfy the predicate. flatMap(func): Similar to map, but each input item can be mapped to 0 or more output items (a sequence). mapPartitions(func): Similar to map, but runs separately on each partition of the RDD. mapPartitionsWithIndex(func): Similar to mapPartitions, but also provides the index of the partition. flatMapPartitions(func): Similar to flatMap, but runs separately on each partition of the RDD. sample(withReplacement, fraction, seed): Samples a fraction of data from the RDD with or without replacement. mapValues(func): Applies a function to the values of each key-value pair in a PairRDD, while retaining the original keys. flatMapValues(func): Similar to flatMap, but operates on key-value pairs and can produce 0 or more output pairs for each input pair.
+Wide Transformations:

+groupByKey(): Groups the values of each key in a PairRDD into a single sequence. reduceByKey(func): Aggregates the values of each key using a specified function. combineByKey(createCombiner, mergeValue, mergeCombiners): Similar to reduceByKey, but allows for more flexibility in the output format. foldByKey(zeroValue, func): Similar to reduceByKey, but with an additional initial zero value. aggregateByKey(zeroValue, seqFunc, combFunc): Similar to combineByKey, but with the ability to specify separate aggregation functions for combining values within a partition and across partitions. sortByKey(ascending): Sorts the elements of a PairRDD by key.

 ## Now Popular spark context (sc) operations

 ### SC is having lot of method inbuild -- here is some list